Category: Research

 Conference Vibe

-Readers and viewers wishing to experience the entire event are encouraged to view the Conference Whispers: Put Data First Playlist in its entirety.
+We once again live streamed from on-site.
+We streamed from outside of expo on Tuesday right before its grand openings requesting those attending to find me to answer Questions 1-6.
+On Wednesday we were back but from inside expo hall and reminding all to show us which videos you enjoy as assistance for my segment on the February 21st broadcast edition of Computer Talk Radio.
+Readers and viewers wishing to experience the entire event are encouraged to view the Conference Whispers: Manifest 2026 Playlist in its entirety.
 The playlist will be sited in the end screen, description, and as a pinned comment of the video edition.

-The video edition will conclude with gratitude towards those that contributed and a montage of responses to Question 4, “What’s the best part about attending the combination event live in Vegas?”
+The video edition will conclude with gratitude towards those that contributed and a montage of responses to Bonus Question, “What’s the best part about attending the Manifest live in Vegas?”.

 Next Year’s Conference